Create your Space to find YOUR spaceNov 13, 2019

 Now I had an empty, freshly painted room and it was a little strange to be honest.
 I put one cushion on the floor ,flowers on the window sill and lit a tea light.
 Right on cue, the sun came out and lit up the whole room.
 It was so simple so serene and so beautiful!

 I knew what I had created was something special.

-It gave minutes of space, to slow down throughout the day and made it so convenient to do so.
+It gave minutes of space, to slow down throughout the day.

 I love being out and about, but sometimes this takes a bit of planning.
 Who will look after the children?
 Will I be back in time for the call?
 Traffic will be busy and all the other excuses.
 Now I could just open the door to my space and stay for as little or as long as I wanted.